 - people who consume excessive amounts of daily

 - people who regularly take antacids

 Diagnosis of Iron Deficiency Anemia

-A doctor can diagnose anemia with blood tests.
-These include:
+Your doctor can diagnose anemia with several different blood

 Complete Blood Count (CBC) Test

-- platelets: component of blood that helps the blood clot
+- platelets, the component of blood that helps blood

 - hematocrit levels

 - size of your RBCs